People need closure, a chance to face their demons, and to heal.

 Many clinical settings are experienced in one or the other.
 But if an individual is dealing with both disorders, it is absolutely crucial they find a treatment facility that is experienced in both.

 The best rehabs are the ones that address their clients’ underlying issues.
 Most people who abuse substances get into the predicament because they are in some kind of pain.
-And unless the internal pain is salved, stopping the external substance habit alone won’t heal the person.
+Unless the internal pain is solved, stopping the external substance habit alone won’t heal the person.
 The result of unresolved pain is the addict going right back to their favorite drug or, in some cases, finding a new drug or drug-like behavior.

 How Should Drug and Alcohol Facilities Deal with PTSD?